-As areas of our operations continue to recover and grow, we believe the strength of our subscription-based offerings and services led the Company to higher levels of profitability and cash flows than in fiscal 2020, including the pre-pandemic first half of fiscal 2020.
-We believe these trends will continue through the fourth quarter of fiscal 2021 and will continue to produce improved earnings and cash flows compared with the prior year.
+As areas of our operations continue to recover and grow, we believe the strength of our subscription-based offerings and services led the Company to higher levels of profitability than experienced in prior periods, including the pre-pandemic first half of fiscal 2020.
+We are optimistic these trends will continue through fiscal 2022 and will continue to produce improved earnings and cash flows compared with the prior year.
+However, these expectations are dependent upon continued recovery from the COVID-19 pandemic and improving international economic stability.

-The third quarter of fiscal 2020 included the onset of the pandemic in the United States, Canada, and many other countries throughout the world, which had a significantly adverse impact on our financial results during that quarter.
+The first quarter of fiscal 2021 included the relatively early stages of the COVID-19 pandemic in the United States, Canada, and many other countries throughout the world, which had a significantly adverse impact on our financial results during that quarter.
 Comparisons to the prior year reflect those conditions and the strengthening of our operations over the course of the pandemic.
-The following is a summary of financial highlights for the third quarter of fiscal 2021:
+The following is a summary of consolidated financial highlights for the first quarter of fiscal 2022:

-□ Sales - Our consolidated sales for the quarter ending May 31, 2021 totaled \$58.7 million, compared with \$37.1 million in the third quarter of fiscal 2020.
-We were pleased with the continued strength of our All Access Pass and Leader in Me subscription-based services in the third quarter and believe the electronic delivery capabilities of these offerings have been key to our business performance during the pandemic.
-During the third quarter of fiscal 2021, AAP sales increased 17 percent compared with the third quarter of the prior year and annual revenue retention remained strong at greater than 90 percent.
-During the third quarter of fiscal 2021 we saw signs of economic recovery in the United States and many of the other countries in which we operate as companies, schools, and individuals are adapting, and the positive effect of vaccinations is enabling certain economies to open and recover.
-As a result, sales improved in each of our segments compared with the third quarter of fiscal 2020.
-We remain optimistic about the future and look forward to continued recovery from the pandemic during the fourth quarter of fiscal 2021.
+□ Sales - Our consolidated sales for the quarter ended November 30, 2021 increased 27 percent, or \$12.9 million, to \$61.3 million compared with \$48.3 million in the prior year.
+We continue to be pleased with the strength of our All Access Pass and Leader in Me subscription-based services and believe the electronic delivery capabilities of these offerings have been key to our business performance during the pandemic.
+During the first quarter of fiscal 2022, AAP and related sales increased 27 percent compared with the first quarter of the prior year and annual revenue retention remained strong at greater than 90 percent.
+Education Division sales grew 56 percent compared with the prior year on the strength of increased Leader in Me subscription revenues and subscription services, including coaching and consulting, together with related increases in materials sales used by schools in connection with their membership subscription.
+During the first quarter of fiscal 2022 we continued to see signs of economic recovery in the United States and many of the other countries in which we operate as companies, schools, and individuals are adapting, and the positive effect of vaccinations is enabling certain economies to open and recover.
+As a result of these factors and other favorable market and operating conditions, sales improved in each of our Direct Office, International Licensee, and Education Division segments compared with the first quarter of fiscal 2021.
+We remain optimistic about the future and look forward to continued recovery from the pandemic during the remainder of fiscal 2022.

-At May 31, 2021, we had \$55.3 million of deferred subscription revenue on our balance sheet, a 26 percent, or \$11.4 million, increase compared with deferred subscription revenue on our balance sheet at May 31, 2020.
-At May 31, 2021, we had \$41.3 million of unbilled deferred revenue compared with \$33.4 million of unbilled deferred revenue at May 31, 2020.
+At November 30, 2021, we had \$67.8 million of deferred subscription revenue on our balance sheet, a 19 percent, or \$10.8 million, increase compared with deferred subscription revenue on our balance sheet at November 30, 2020.
+At November 30, 2021, we had \$53.4 million of unbilled deferred revenue compared with \$40.5 million of unbilled deferred revenue at November 30, 2020.
 Unbilled deferred revenue represents business that is contracted but unbilled (primarily from multiyear contracts), and excluded from our balance sheet.